johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Upgrade Notice ==

-= 1.3.6 =
+= 1.3.7 =
-* Fixes an issue when changing the field type to table of a field that already has content in the database from another field type.
+* Fixes an issue where the table header was not displayed on a page preview.

 == Changelog ==

+= 1.3.7 =
+* Fixes an issue where the table header was not displayed on a page preview.

 = 1.3.6 =
 * Fixes an issue when changing the field type to table of a field that already has content in the database from another field type.